Yaky Yosha: Biography

 Yaky Yosha was born in Tel Aviv in 1951.
-In his youth, he created several shorts including The End (1968) with The Doors epic as its soundtrack, and The Killers (1970), based on a story by Hemingway.
+In his youth, he created several shorts including The End (1968) with The Doors' song of the same name as its soundtrack, and The Killers (1970), based on a story by Hemingway.

 In 1972 Yosha directed Shalom, his first feature film.
 The movie was independently produced and most of the cast and crew were personal friends.
 Young Yosha acted in the lead role while his wife, Dorit, who produced the film, played the female lead.
 Due to financial difficulties, the production extended for over a year.
 A similar period was needed for editing, and finally "the first and probably last Israeli hippie film," was completed.
 Shalom was considered prophetic, and regarded as the first political Israeli film ever made.
 Released immediately following the Yom Kippur War (1973), the film was a flop at the box office.

 Yosha's second film, Rockinghorse (1978), is considered one of the masterpieces of Israeli cinema, and was the first film to represent Israel in the Directors’ Fortnight at Cannes Film Festival.
 The movie went on to premiere in film festivals around the globe, and took home the special jury prize and best actor award in the Oxford International Film Festival.

 The Vulture (1981) dealt with the problematic "Industry of Death that lies behind Israel's wars".
 The film provoked great controversy among the Israeli public, which felt the film has crossed a blood-red line.
 The Israeli censors cut “The Vulture”, but when selected to represent Israel in the Cannes Film Festival, it was screened abroad in its uncut version.